juju/charm-tools/docs/reproducible-charms.rst

 (if there was one) will be used, rather than the commit version.
 This can be used to track a branch in a layer or Python module.

+Note that as a individual commit be in multiple branches it's not possible to detect the branch for a layer.
+Thus, this must be overriden manuall in the ``build.lock`` file after it has been generated.

 Note: if ``--wheelhouse-overrides`` is used, then that wheelhouse will override the lock file.  i.e. the lock file overrides the layers' ``wheelhouse.txt`` file, and then the ``--wheelhouse-overrides`` then can override the lock-file.